eeei3/eeeeeSpider/README.md

 1. Classname [Name]
 - This gives the user the ability to assign the text a class for easier manipulation
 2. Linkortext [Link or Text]
-- Gives the user the ability to either choose the <a> tag or a text tag
+- Gives the user the ability to either choose the a tag or text tag
 3. Headers [True or False]
 - Gives the user the ability to assign the text a header tag. h1-h4 are supported.